Roman the Great: Rule over Galicia-Volhynia

 In 1199, after the death of Prince Volodymyr Yaroslavych of Halych, Roman captured the Galician throne for the second time, creating the Principality of Galicia-Volhynia.
 During his rule over Halych he suppressed local boyar clans and enjoyed support of the townspeople.
 In 1201–1202 and 1203–1204 Roman led two successful campaigns against the Cumans, who were allied with Rurik during that time, and captured Kyiv, installing his brother-in-law Rostislav Rurikovich as its prince.
-Roman also established ties with the Byzantine Empire: according to Polish chronicler Jan Długosz, after the Faill of Constantinople to the Crusaders in 1204, he gave refuge to deposed emperor Constantine Laskaris in Galicia.
+Roman also established ties with the Byzantine Empire: according to Polish chronicler Jan Długosz, after the Fall of Constantinople to the Crusaders in 1204, he gave refuge to deposed emperor Constantine Laskaris in Galicia.